nus-cs2113-AY2324S1/tp/docs/team/KenCheung18.md

 - Improved and finalised the `Clear` feature..
 - Contributed to `add expense` and `edit expense` feature.
 - Contributed to the `Command Summary` section.
+- Contributed to the typo and grammar checking

 ### Contributions to DeveloperGuide:
 - Fixed bug on image not showing up on DG webpage